PrabhatNew/Kubernetes_latest/README.md

 ## Requirements
 - Ubuntu 22.04
 - Ansible 2.9+
-- Update 04-vars.yml file for the kubernetes version you want to install.
 - The ansible control node (where you'll run the Ansible commands) must be able to SSH to all the nodes without a password.
 This can be done by generating SSH keys and copying the public key to all the nodes.

 ## Installation